A Quick Guide on Concession Insurance and Mitigating Risks

 The first step in mitigating food safety risk is to purchase food from trusted and high-quality sources.
 Never purchase food past its expiration date or with any signs of spoilage.

 Refrigerated food should always be cold to the touch, frozen food should be hard, and food packaging should not have cracks, dents, tears, or bulges.

+Staff who prepare food and staff who serve food are considered food handlers.
 Improper handling is the biggest contamination risk.
 Some of the essential mitigation practices for food handlers include: